rckwzrd/rckwzrd.github.io/_posts/2022-08-03-linux-host-troubleshooting.md

 ##  High load average

 The linux metric `load average` indicates how busy a host is.
-CPU usage and disk I/O is used to compute the metric.
+CPU usage and disk IO is used to compute the metric.
 If a host is in an impaired state load average may be a factor.

 To troubleshoot first examine load average and then identify processes contributing to a high load.
 As a general rule if load average is greater than CPU core count there may be stalled processes impacting performance.